gkamita/B4x4/README.md

 B4x4
 ===========
-This package can be used for simple optical simulation of cholesteric liquid crystals (A.K.A. chiralnematic liquid crystals), based on the Berreman 4x4 matrix method.
+B4x4 is a module for optical simulation that sits on top of [Berreman4x4](https://github.com/Berreman4x4/Berreman4x4) created by Olivier Castany.
+While Berreman4x4 is flexible and fully capable of complex simulations of stratified anisotropic media, it tends to lack user-friendlyness.
+B4x4 aims to provide a straight-forward interface for simulating the optical property of cholesteric liquid crystals.

+## Setup
-It has been tested with Python 2.7.
+B4x4 has been tested with Python 2.7.
-I recomend begginers to install [Anaconda2](https://www.continuum.io/download) because it includes all the required modules for this package.
+If you don't have Python installed, [Anaconda2](https://www.continuum.io/download) is recommended because it includes all the required modules for this module.

 ## Initialisation